open-source-labs/tkyo-drift/tkyo-drift/README.md

 And it’s not just the model: user language evolves too.
 New slang, trending phrases, or tone shifts may emerge that your model wasn't trained on and without observability, you'll miss them.

 TKYO Drift embeds each message and compares it against a configurable baseline using **Cosine similarity**, **Euclidean distance**, and scalar features like **punctuation density**, **entropy**, and more.
-The result is a continuous record of how your model’s and users’ behavior changes over time.
+The result is a continuous record of how your model's and users' behavior changes over time.

 Use it to answer questions like: